Chain-Frost/run-hy8/README.md

 ## Legacy hy8runner

 A separate `hy8runner` implementation lives under `tests/hy8runner` so we can use it for regression comparisons.
-It is not published or installed; the only supported way to exercise it is through `tests/test_legacy_regression.py`, which imports it via `from .hy8runner.hy8_runner import Hy8Runner`.
+It is not published or installed; the supported entry points are the automated regression test (`tests/test_legacy_regression.py`) and the comparison workflow in `scripts/sample_crossing_compare.py`, both of which import it via `from .hy8runner.hy8_runner import Hy8Runner`.